-Advanced R. O. T. C. camps of six weeks' duration are conducted annually at military reservations designated by the War Department.
+Advanced R. O. T. C. camps of six weeks' duration are conducted annually at military reservations designated by the Department of the Army and Air Force.
 Students will be required to complete the camp program unless sooner discharged from the R. O. T. C. for the convenience of the Government, and will normally attend immediately after completing the first year advanced course.
 The pay of the seventh enlisted grade while at advanced camp, and travel pay from the University to and from camp at the rate of 5 cents per mile will be paid each student.